rstudio-education/arm-workshop-rsc2019/content/prework/ready.md

 {{% alert note %}}
 If you do not, we strongly recommend that you read the ["Basics" chapter](https://bookdown.org/yihui/rmarkdown/basics.html) of the [**R Markdown** book](https://bookdown.org/yihui/rmarkdown/) ahead of time.
 {{% /alert %}}

+{{% alert warning %}}
+If you feel ready and have not registered yet, there are still some [spots left](https://www.cvent.com/events/rstudio-conf-austin/registration-dd6d75526f3c4554b67c4de32aeffb47.aspx?fqp=true).
+{{% /alert %}}